netbirdio/docs/docs/overview/acls.md

 :::

 ### Multiple Mesh Networks
-As mentioned above, rules are bidirectional, which is basically the control of how your network will behave as a mesh network.
+As mentioned above, rules are bidirectional (except in Linux, where you can use unidirectional connections), which is basically the control of how your network will behave as a mesh network.

 There is a `Default` rule, which configures a Default mesh connection between all peers of your network.
 With rules, you can define smaller mesh networks by grouping peers and adding these groups to `Source` and `Destination` lists.
 ## Managing Rules

 ### Creating Rules
 After accessing the `Access Control` tab, you can click on the `Add Rule` button to create a new rule.
 This will open a screen where you need to name the rule, set its status, and add groups to the source and destination lists.
+For Linux peers, you also can define the direction of the traffic, specific traffic types, and ports.

 <p align="center">
     <img src="/docs/img/overview/create-rule.png" alt="high-level-dia" width="300" style={{boxShadow: '0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19)'}} />